All Episodes

 I'm doing good, Sean.

-Um I feel like that uh worker at the at the pilot school that thought it odd that all the Middle Asian students skipped landing day and uh didn't wasn't able to tell anybody what was going on.
+I feel like that worker At the pilot school, I thought it odd that all the Middle Eastern students skipped landing day and didn't wasn't able to tell anybody what was going on.

 I remember that.